7 Habits of Highly Effective People

 Conducting Unclassified Professional Staff, University Support Staff and Student Searches

 Search training provides an overview of equal opportunity principles, university hiring guidelines and best interviewing practices.
 Attendance is encouraged for those who plan to chair a search committee and anyone else needing a refresher on conducting staff searches.
 Student hourly hiring practices and these changes will be touched upon at the session as well..

 This workshop provides creative strategies and innovative tools for facilitating meetings, problem-solving, group decision-making, soliciting input, and engaging in productive dialogue.

 Customer Service: You Make The Difference

-- NEW - The success of the University of Kansas is dependent upon providing high-quality service to achieve our organizational goals.
+The success of The University of Kansas is dependent upon providing high-quality service to achieve our organizational goals.
 What you do here and how you provide service is very important to our institution.
-Everything is woven together at the university, and customers cannot always distinguish the individual from the unit, the unit from the department and the department from the institution.
-This workshop will examine the various aspects of customer service and guide participants through evaluating their contribution to the success of the university.
-Participants will shape guidelines for serving their customers and learn how to navigate challenging situations.
+This workshop examines the various aspects of customer service and guide participants through evaluating their contribution to the success of the university.

 Disciplinary Actions (online course)